ashinkarov/agda-stacklang/gpce21-reply.md

 As we mention in lines 98-99, tagless embeddings for dependently-typed DSLs are perfectly possible, unfortunately it is very impractical to write programs in them.
-For example "Outrageous but meaningful coincidences: dependent type-safe syntax and evaluation" by Conor McBride shows very clearly why this is the case.
+For example, "Outrageous but meaningful coincidences: dependent type-safe syntax and evaluation" by Conor McBride shows very clearly why this is the case.
 As for Coq modules, it is unclear how this could solve the problem of the mix of specification and encoding that happens in the dependently-typed tagless